enhanced in 2010

 Oxidative stress is involved in many diseases, such as atherosclerosis, Parkinson's disease, heart failure, myocardial infarction, Alzheimer's disease, fragile X syndrome and chronic fatigue syndrome, but short-term oxidative stress may also be important in prevention of aging by induction of a process named mitohormesis.

 Free radical scavengers

 Antioxidants are free radical scavengers: they slow or prevent the oxidation of other molecules by capturing free radicals.
 Oxidation is a chemical reaction that transfers electrons from a substance to an oxidizing agent.
 Oxidation reactions can produce free radicals, which start chain reactions that damage cells.
 Antioxidants terminate these chain reactions by removing free radical intermediates, and inhibit other oxidation reactions by being oxidized themselves.
-As a result, antioxidants are often reducing agents such as thiols or polyphenols.
+As a result, antioxidants often are reducing agents such as thiols or polyphenols.

 Polyphenols are a group of chemical substances found in plants.
 Flavonoids are the most abundant polyphenols in the diet.
 Tannins of the wine contain some flavonoid polyphenols.
 It is in the first years of the wine that some polyphenols help prevent cardiovascular diseases and some cancers, among other health benefits.

 Other sources of flavonoids include all citrus fruits, berries, ginkgo biloba, onions, parsley, pulses, tea (especially white and green tea), seabuckthorn, and chocolate with a cocoa content of 70 percent or greater.